isomerpages/nparks-sgf/_faqs/FAQs.md

 #### 2. What are the attractions?
 Attractions of the Singapore Garden Festival include:
-* Landscape and Fantasy Gardens
+* Show Gardens
-* Floral Windows to the World
+* Singapore Gardeners' Cup
-* Singapore Orchid Show
+* Orchid Competition
-* Garden Fiesta
+* Landscape Design Challenge
-* Vibrant MarketPlace
+* MarketPlace

 #### 3. How does the Singapore Garden Festival help in nurturing gardening appreciation among Singaporeans?